 We have over 25 years of experience in Restaurant and Bar business as an owner and manager.
 We also have the knowledge and expertise on how to deal with tough situations.
 We also understand what you have had to deal with or will have to deal with when serving and selling alcohol.
 With over 15 years of teaching the Alcohol Server Education course and over 150k students have successfully passed our training course.

 It's now becoming the norm for NY employers in the restaurant and bar, liquor store, and gaming industries to hire only those who are New York ATAP certified.
 If your goal is to obtain one of these high paying, tipped positions, then undergoing responsible alcohol service training could very well be vital to your future.
 The New York State Liquor Authority also takes alcohol training into account for lawsuit liabilities—getting the New York ATAP training could keep you safe should a customer do something they shouldn't.

 Overview of our training

 Our program gives you the knowledge of selling and serving alcoholic beverages with an overview of alcohol sales, regulations, and techniques for recognizing a minor.
 Alcohol vendors will have a better understanding of how to sell alcohol responsibly, which reduces trouble and improves safety.

 Enroll in our A+ Server Education training course now!
 Most students complete the training course in about 1-2 hours.
 When you pass the exam, we will submit your test and provide you with a Certificate of Completion.
 Our ATAP course is approved for both On and Off-Premise training.
 This means you can take one training course and get both On and Off-Premise certification.
 Be certified to work in both On-Premise and Off-Premise locations.

 Why Are Servers Asked To Take An Alcohol Education Class?

 The intent of server education is to help you develop the knowledge and skills that support responsible alcohol service.
-By law, classes must cover the following topics:
+By law, alcohol certification class must cover the following topics:

 - The effects of alcohol on the body and behavior, including the interaction of alcohol with other drugs.